"Leaving Social Work": The Hardest Hit Professions - Announcing to a Global Audience of Social Workers, Those That Are Committed to a Cause, Without Reaping the Obvious Benefits and Rewards

-Seattle, WA -- (SBWIRE) -- 04/15/2013 -- In economic downturns there are industries that are hit particularly hard.
+London, UK -- (SBWIRE) -- 04/19/2013 -- In economic downturns there are industries that are hit particularly hard.
 Those involving social work, were the burdens are deep, often financially they are hit the hardest.
 Social Workers and Nurses in particular, are the backbone of social fields and medicine, however, they are the least lauded in employment.
 Often these workers will see their workloads increase and the pay stay the same, or often decrease due to budgetary constraints.
 These professionals often live the "Definition of Insanity:"

 "Doing the same thing, over and over and over again, but expecting a different result!"
 Einstein had many reasons for his definition of insanity, but it speaks volumes to those that are compelled to service; people in a social related field, but often never reaped the benefits or rewards for their labor.